 1) Intestinal tuberculosis: Difficult to differentiate from CD because of the similar histologic appearance (granulomas) and similar location of lesions in the ileocecal region.
 Microbiological findings and the presence or absence of caseating necrosis are decisive for the final diagnosis.

 2) Acute ileitis: A sudden onset with symptoms suggestive of appendicitis.
-The diagnosis is frequently established during laparotomy.
+Diagnosis is frequently established during laparotomy.
 Acute ileitis may be caused by parasites or Yersinia spp.

 2. CD of the colon: